Haleigh Washington: Personal life

 Washington was born in Denver, Colorado to parents Danielle and Alecs.
 In her early athletic days, she showed talent in basketball, but ended up being more passionate about volleyball while on the seventh-grade team.
 She would attend Clear Creek High School, where she began being recruited by college volleyball coaches in her freshman year.
 Her family relocated to Colorado Springs before her junior year, and she finished her high school career at Doherty High School, where she holds a state record after putting down 48 kills in a match with her high school team.

 She earned consecutive Colorado Volleyball Player of the Year honors in 2012 and 2013 and led her team to a state championship title in 2012, and was the 2013 Volleyball Magazine National Player of the Year.
 She was considered to be the nation's top high school recruit in her class, and ultimately decided to play collegiate volleyball at Penn State.

-Washington has one brother, Kaden, and one sister, Leilani.
+Washington has one brother, Kayden, and one sister, Leilani.
 In 2020, Washington came out as bisexual.